 The Virginia Tech Carilion School of Medicine uses a rolling admission process and sends out acceptance notifications in late fall and early winter.

 Some students not offered an initial acceptance will be notified that they have been placed in our active status pool.
 After April 30, the active status pool will convert to a wait list.
-An applicant may remain on the wait list up to student matriculation in August.
+An applicant may remain on the wait list until matriculation.

-Once notified by mail of acceptance, students will have two weeks from the date of their acceptance letter to notify our Admissions Office of their decision.
-If an applicant accepts the offer of admission, a deposit of $100 will be required at that time.
+Once notified by email of acceptance, students have two weeks from the date of their acceptance letter to notify our Admissions Office of their decision.
+If an applicant accepts the offer of admission, they must set up their student account and complete their Class Reservation Form.
 Additionally, each accepted applicant will be advised that matriculation is dependent upon the school’s Terms and Conditions of Acceptance.